Garvan-Data-Science-Platform/guardians-charts/README.md

 ## GUARDIANS Chart

-A batteries-included chart for rapid production-level deployment and configuration of one or more GUARDIANS products (ctrl, elsa etc) along with nginx-ingress and cert-manager for SSL certificates.
+A batteries-included chart for rapid production-grade deployment and configuration of one or more GUARDIANS products (ctrl, elsa etc) along with nginx-ingress and cert-manager for SSL certificates.

 [Chart link](./guardians)